Ayza69420/ayza69420.github.io/README.md

 # Important notes

-- Gender could be one of male/female, and it is not case sensitive.
+- Gender can be one of male/female, and it is not case sensitive.
 - This AI cannot predict what is lower/higher than the minimum/maximum age in the given data to keep it as accurrate as I can